Scoot Logo

 Scoot Logo 2011

 The old Scoot logo features a voluminous orange sphere with a glossy texture.
 One side is brightly lit, giving it a light shade, while the color darkens near the base, creating a shadow effect.
-The gradient makes the circle appear three-dimensional and dynamic as if it is rolling forward like a bowling ball, striking the “scoot” text before it.
+The gradient makes the circle appear three-dimensional and dynamic, as if it were rolling forward like a bowling ball, striking the “scoot” text in front of it.
 Upon impact, the letter “t” flies off to the side and even changes color: while the letters “s,” “c,” and both “o”s are completely white, the “t” is the same orange as the sphere.

 The designers used a dynamic scene to play with the brand name.
 The word “scoot” is used informally to hurry someone up and get them to act quickly.
-The rolling sphere acts as an accelerating factor, prompting one to take action before it catches up.
-This incentivizes using the airline’s services promptly rather than waiting for circumstances to knock you off your feet—the metaphorical emblem targets young customers who can afford only cheap fares.
+The rolling sphere acts as an accelerant, prompting one to act before it catches up.
+This incentivizes using the airline’s services promptly rather than waiting for circumstances to knock you off your feet.
+The metaphorical emblem targets young customers who can afford only cheap fares.

 The glyphs have thin gray outlines of varying thicknesses, giving them sharp edges, symbolizing that the company is ready to face any challenges and will not yield its status as the best budget carrier in Asia.
-Notably, the “t,” pushed out of the circle, resembles a scooter in shape.
+Notably, the “t,” pushed out of the circle, resembles a scooter.
 This is also a symbolic reference to the name Scoot.
 The letter is slightly tilted to the left, adding visual dynamism to the logo.
-This reflects the energy of flying planes, swiftly transporting passengers from one part of the world to another.
+This reflects the energy of planes flying swiftly, transporting passengers from one part of the world to another.

 The bright orange color is associated with the sun and energy.
 White represents purity, harmony, and calm.
 Together, they balance to instill trust in the company’s customers.
 The bold, sans-serif geometric font creates a sense of rigor.
 This style emphasizes the seriousness and professionalism of the Singaporean brand.